premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2025-03-10-the-perception-of-time.md

 You can see the difference in lifespan (effect), but you don't know the reason (cause).

-When the scientists, say, "The time is relative.
+When scientists say, "Time is relative.
 They observe time differently.
 Time slows down for the man near the black hole and moves faster for a man on a faraway planet".

 The natural question would be, "Yeah, I see that.
 Can you explain why?"